 mod command appeared to be a write function.
 (I believe this and dump is to some flash storage because it returned all 0's)

 dump command returned what appeared to be memory addresses and lengths followed by raw binary output.

 stat command returned wlan stats, like signal strength, rx and tx packets etc.

 ip command appeared it was to setup ipaddress settings.

 fat can do mkdir, cp commands etc, so it is access to the sd card flash system.

 all the other ones for the most part required arguments and/or flags that I did not know or returned nothing..

-Next thing to do was update the firmware and see what would happen,...Read more »
+Next thing to do was update the firmware and see what would happen, just as I had researched it added a file which gets deleted on...Read more »